Kitware/CMake/Help/guide/tutorial/A Basic Starting Point.rst

   add_executable(Tutorial tutorial.cxx)

+Any project's top most ``CMakeLists.txt`` must start by specifying a minimum CMake version using :command:`cmake_minimum_required`.
+This ensures that the later CMake functions are run with a compatible version of CMake.

+To start a project, we use :command:`project` to set the project name.
+This call is required with every project and should be called soon after :command:`cmake_minimum_required`.

+Lastly, we use :command:`add_executable` to specify we want an executable named Tutorial generated using ``tutorial.cxx`` as the source.

 Note that this example uses lower case commands in the ``CMakeLists.txt`` file.
 Upper, lower, and mixed case commands are supported by CMake.
 The source code for ``tutorial.cxx`` is provided in the ``Step1`` directory and can be used to compute the square root of a number.